Horses of Andrew Jackson: Horse racing

+During the period when what is now Huntsville, Alabama, was part of Mississippi Territory, "Horse racing was a favorite sport; Andrew Jackson raced his thoroughbreds at the tracks at Buckhorn, Green Bottom Inn, and other spots, and it is said, fought his cocks as well."
+Buckhorn Tavern, located at what is now the intersection of Winchester Road and Maysville Road at New Market, Alabama, was an "early wayside stop for pioneer settlers as they traveled the road from Winchester, Tennessee, into Madison County.
+The tavern pre-dates the creation of the county, Dec.
+13, 1808."
+According to regional historian writing in 1957, "Here (I was told by a very old man) [Andrew Jackson] fought his cocks, and raced his horses on the track which circled the rise in what is now Edmund Payne's field; in that man's youth, the track could still be traced."
+Green Bottom Inn established in 1815 in Mississippi Territory along the Meridianville Pike, a road leading toward Huntsville.
+Jackson's horse(s) always lost at Green Bottom to Grey Gander, the prize horse of John Connally, whose stables were run and the horses managed by an enslaved Black man named James Conley.

 The most historically significant horse in his stable was Truxton, simply because the planned race against Joseph Erwin's Ploughboy led to the fatal duel with Erwin's son-in-law Charles Dickinson, which was later made an issue in the 1828 U.S. presidential election.
 Truxton was the offspring of Diomed and Nancy Coleman.
 Other important racehorses owned by Jackson included Doublehead, Opossum Filly, and Pacolet.
 He also owned Bolivia, Busiris, Emilie, Indian Queen, and Lady Nashville, to name a few.
-There is an 1836 Edward Troye oil painting of Bolivia in the collection the Sterling and Francine Clark Art Institute, in Williamstown, Massachusetts.
+One source claims he had horses named President and Vice President.
+There is an 1836 Edward Troye oil painting of Bolivia in the collection of the Sterling and Francine Clark Art Institute, in Williamstown, Massachusetts.